 Liodden holds executive board roles in H2 fuel cell company TECO 2030 (Euronext Growth), mining company Kuniko Ltd (ASX), renewable energy/H2 company GreenStat, fintech/proptech accelerator TheFactory, and environmental NGO Bellona Foundation

 She is Working Chair of the Norwegian Organization for Electric Boats.
 She is on the Executive Committee of Polytechnic Association, and advisory council to REV Ocean, SHE Community and Southern Africa Norway Association.

-She is the first female Director of Nor-Shipping, and Founder & first Secretary General of YoungShip International.
+She is the first female Director of Nor-Shipping, Founder & first Secretary General of YoungShip International.
 Her maritime background includes 5 years at Wilh.
-Wilhelmsen corporate head office, working on global HR&IT projects, and 4,5 years as entrepreneur, working with a.o.
+Wilhelmsen corporate head office, working as global project manager on HR&IT projects, and 4,5 years as entrepreneur, working with a.o.
 YoungShip, Nor-Shipping, OECD, Wilhelmsen Maritime Services and Sea Trucks Nigeria.
-She initiated the first young entrepreneur award in global shipping, and co-established the first female mentorship program.
+She developed the first young entrepreneur award in global shipping and co-established the first female mentorship program.

 She has figured on a number of leadership rankings, was awarded Shipping Name of The Year in Norway (2012), several consecutive years at Kapital business magazine´s Most Powerful Women, Top10 Bridgebuilder on E24 100 leader talents and was a finalist for World Economic Forum’s Young Global Leaders 2018.
 For 2012 and 2019, she was among 10 shortlist candidates to the International WISTA Personality Award.
 Top100 influential Female maritime profiles 2019/2020.